-I ate every kind of meat and chicken and fish under the sun, day in and day out, thus I had to come up with fun, enjoyable ways to prepare my food, including placing vegetables inside my steak and rollin’ it up.
+I ate every kind of meat and chicken and fish under the sun, day in and day out.
+To keep my meals fresh and different, I had to come up with fun, enjoyable ways to prepare my food, including placing vegetables inside steak strips and rolling them up.

 Before we get into the step by steps, I will need you to hop on over to my recipe for Homemade Fajita Seasoning and print it out, m’kay?
 Takes all of a minute to make it, assuming you have chili powder, cumin, paprika, oregano, salt, etc., on hand?

 - Take out thinly sliced Sirloin Tip Steak (Carne Asada) and cut it into about 2-inches wide and 6-ish inches long strips.

 - Season the strips with fajita seasoning mix, set aside and start slicing the bell peppers and onions.